kant/watson-training-from-on-prem-data/README.md

 **WATSON** database, then the **VIOLATIONS** table, and finally, click the **Select** button at the bottom of the screen.

-> Watson Machine Learning models do not support Data assets from Db2 on-prem,
-> so we now have to convert the Data asset into a csv

 #### Refine the asset

+Watson Machine Learning models do not directly support data assets from on-premise Db2 instances, so we have to setup a conversion process to "refine" the data asset into a `CSV` file in object storage.

 From the **Data assets** table, click on **Violations** (with **Data Asset** in the **Type** column).
 At the top right, click **Refine**.
-We don't need to manipulate the data in anyway, so just click the "run" button labeled with a **&#9654;** icon at the top right.
-The data flow output will show that you're creating a CSV file, which will be saved into your object storage bucket.
+We don't need to manipulate the data, so simply click the "run" button labeled with a **&#9654;** icon at the top right.
+The data flow output will show that you're creating a `CSV` file, which will be saved into your object storage bucket.
 Click **Save and Run**.
 You can then opt to view the data flow's progress by clicking **View Flow**.

 From your project **Assets** screen, you should now see a new **Data asset** named `Violations_shaped.csv`.